Ketsoke/Ketsoke/README.md

 - 🍎 And apples, also sometimes peaches. 🍑

 # I love to:
-    * Talk Tech and Trends
+    * Talk Trash and Trends
+    * Tread new grounds
+    * Help Myself
-    * Learn about cool stuffs
+    * Learn about Cool Stuffs
-    * Experience new things
+    * Experience new Things
-    * Eat some crazy food
+    * Eat some Crazy Food
-    * Have a great time
+    * Have a Great Time
+    * Distract my Unproductive Buttcheeks
+    * Procrastinate in my Wild Imagination
-    * Travel to new destinations
+    * Travel to new Destinations
-    * Explore places and ideas
+    * Explore Places and Ideas
+    * Lust over my Fantasies

 # Where to find me:
   * Here  👋